Employment skills development programs

 The Act acknowledges that a parent/guardian is meeting their obligations if the young person is enrolled in and attending a registered non-departmental employment skills development program.

-The Department of Education and Training is authorised under the Further Education and Training Act 2014 to register non-departmental employment skills development programs.
+The department is authorised under the Further Education and Training Act 2014 to register non-departmental employment skills development programs.

 For more information on employment skills development programs call 1300 369 935.